CogSciUOS/DeepLearningToolbox/doc/tools.md

 Data preprocessing my include different kinds of operations:
 * data normalization
 * resizing (e.g., in case of images)
-* internal representation (e.g. a framework specific data type, like a torch.Tensor or a tensorflow.Tensor.
+* internalization: convert data into an internal representation (e.g. a framework specific data type, like a torch.Tensor or a tensorflow.Tensor).
+This may include moving the data to the desired computation device.

 Remarks:
 * it is not clear to me yet, whether there is a preferred order in which these preprocessing operations should be applied:
-  - certain operations (e.g. normalization) are faster on smaller than on larger input (but do they loose accuracy?)
+  - certain operations (e.g. normalization) are faster on smaller than on larger input, so shrinking but not growing an image should be done before (but do we loose accuracy?)
-  - certain operations may be performed faster in a specific framework, while others may not be available
+  - certain operations may be performed faster in a specific computational framework (like a GPU), while other operation may not be available for that device.
 * there should also be a corresponding postprocessing operation
    - the postprocessing operation may be an inverse operation, in case the tool operates on the data, but it may also be